malloch/webmapper/README.md

 ### To run:

-1. Build and install [libmapper][libmapper]
+1. Build and install [libmpr][libmpr]
-2. Copy `_mapper.so` and `mapper.py` from the directory /libmapper/swig into /webmapper directory.
+2. Copy `_mpr.so` and `mpr.py` from the directory /libmpr/swig into /webmpr directory.
-3. Run webmapper.py from terminal
+3. Run webmpr.py from terminal
 4. Terminal will display "serving at port #####"
 5. A browser window should be opened automatically and directed to the correct port.